Working smarter to minimise blood and blood product wastage

 - Wastage Reduction Strategy 2013-17 (pdf) (357.03 KB)

 - Wastage Reduction Strategy 2013-17 (doc) (338.02 KB)

 Minimisation of the wastage of blood and blood products is a key requirement of the Statement of National Stewardship Expectations for the Supply of Blood and Blood Products, endorsed by Australian Health Ministers in November 2010, and National Safety and Quality Health Service (NSQHS) Standard (Standard 7, Blood and Blood Products).

 Manufacturing cost now on all blood component labels

-As part of this Strategy from May 2013 all blood components supplied by the Australian Red Cross Blood Service included a cost indicator printed on the blood bag label.
+As part of this Strategy from May 2013 all blood components supplied by the Australian Red Cross Lifeblood included a cost indicator printed on the blood bag label.
 More information on this issue is here.